If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Is Travertine?

-Travertine is a natural stone within the same category as marble, onyx, and granite.
-However, that’s where the similarities end.
-Travertine is formed in limestone caves or hot springs by the condensation of calcium carbonate.
-When it hardens, it creates a durable stone.
+Travertine fits into the natural stone category alongside marble, onyx, and granite, but it has a personality all its own.
+It forms in limestone caves and hot springs through the precipitation of calcium carbonate.
+When it hardens, it creates a rock that is incredibly durable yet distinctly unique.

 Advantages of Travertine Floors